 Chapati's are super easy, quick and simple, but oh so delicious with an indian or asian dish.

 - white flour

 - lukewarm water

-For two large chapati’s use about 100gr of flour with a pinch of salt.
-Make a little hole in the middle and pour in approx. 40gr of water and a drizzle of olive oil.
+For two large chapati's use about 100 grams of flour with a pinch of salt.
+Make a little hole in the middle and pour in approx. 40 ml of water and a drizzle of olive oil.
 If you notice the dough is too dry just add a bit more water, if too wet add a bit more flour.
 Until you can form a nice uniform dough ball.
-Let it rest for 10 minutes, and flatten it as flat as possible (but still able to lift it up).
-Bake the Chapati’s in a hot dry pan on both sides.
+Let it rest for 10 minutes, and flatten it as flat as possible with a dough roller (but still able to lift it up).
+Bake the Chapati's in a hot dry pan on both sides.
 Until you see that the dough puffs up and get browned.

 There are so many different pizza dough recipes out there, and you really just have to try and see which one is your most preferred one, and works with the equipment you have.